Painter and Emmy Award winning Television Producer, Director and Editor

 Connie Simmons began her career as an entertainment lawyer in private practice, working with film companies such as New Line Cinema and Miramax.
 She left private practice in 1990 to serve as vice president at Columbia Tri Star.
 Connie was part of the management team that launched the Food Network in 1993 and she served as its Executive Vice President.
 Connie spent her first years in Texas, first in Dallas and then in Austin.
 She received her BA in History at the University of Texas at Austin.
 She then moved to New York City and received her JD from Columbia Law School.
 She lives in New York City with her husband Jim Krugman.

 Connie began painting with her grandmother in Dallas, Texas as a young child and then put her brushes down for many years.
-She began painting again and started studying with David Dunlop at Silvermine Art Guild in New Canaan, CT.
+She began painting again at the Art Students League in New York City and started studying with David Dunlop at Silvermine Art Guild in New Canaan, CT.
 Connie is interested in the effects and sensations of light and color observed in landscapes, cloudscapes and seascapes.
 Her works are inspired by an interest in the history of art and painting, especially the works of J.M.W.
 Turner.
 Manet said when he was discussing his small still lives that he painted at the end of his life that “A painter can say all that he needs to say when painting flowers and fruit – and even clouds.”

 SIMMONSART INC. Productions with DAVID DUNLOP

 CONNIE SIMMONS and DAVID DUNLOP began working together to create programming about art, art history, painting and creativity after Connie took one of David’s painting classes at Silvermine Art Guild in Connecticut.
 She left his classes so inspired by his approach, inspiration and encyclopedic knowledge, and they found that they had similar goals.
 They formed a partnership to try to capture this approach and to create a new type of art programming that would explore art and creativity in a series of DVDs and television programs.